drBenway/pixi-vn-wiki/ink/ink.md

 **What is *ink*?**

 ***ink*** is a scripting language for writing interactive narrative.
 It is used in games like 80 Days, Heaven's Vault, and Sorcery! to create branching stories.
 This language is very simple to learn.

-Go on [*ink* website](https://www.inklestudios.com/ink/) to learn more about it.
+You can learn more about *ink* on the [*ink* website](https://www.inklestudios.com/ink/).

 ```ink [ink/start.ink]
 === start ===